 Where there is fault, you may be able to sue the negligent party for damages.
-If the incident occurred in circumstances where there isn’t a negligent party, you would only be entitled to compensation for out of pocket expenses if insurance is held by the other party to cover accidents.
+If the incident occurred in circumstances where there isn’t a negligent party, you would only be entitled to cover for out of pocket expenses if insurance is held by the other party to cover accidents.

-Injury In Public Places
+Injury in Public Places

 Injuries related to footpaths and other public property are unfortunately common.
 While compensation is not available in all circumstances, it is worthwhile speaking to a lawyer to assess your options.

 People are frequently injured by slipping on hazards like food or liquid on the floor.
 This can often occur in food courts and grocery sections of supermarkets.
 We recommend noting what you slipped on, and take photos if possible.
-You should notify the manager of the premises where the incident occurred if you can, even if it is in the days after the accident.
+You should notify the manager of the business where the incident occurred if you can, even if it is in the days after the accident.

-If your injuries are ongoing getting legal advice can be a good idea.
+If your injuries are ongoing, getting legal advice can be a good idea.

 Injuries caused by unsafe premises or other breaches of a school’s duty of care to a student may create an entitlement to compensation depending on the severity of the injury.

-Psychological injury from prolonged bullying may be considered a breach of the school’s duty of care in some circumstances, such as when the school was well aware of the problems and didn’t take adequate steps to stop it.
+Psychological injury from prolonged bullying may also be considered a breach of the school’s duty of care in some circumstances, such as when the school was well aware of the problems and didn’t take adequate steps to stop it.

 Physical or sexual abuse by staff or other students can be compensated in certain circumstances.
 The police should be contacted where appropriate and you should seek legal advice as soon as you can.